AstralVFX/AD-BLOCKER/README.md

-This An AD-BLOCKER extention.
-if you wish to use it as a bookmarklet or javascript, the script can be found in the .js file.
+AD-BLOCKER extention.
+If you wish to use it as a bookmarklet or javascript, the script can be found in the .js file.